sarahrafiqshaikh/sarahrafiqshaikh/README.md

 ### Hi there 👋

-##I am Sarah Rafiq Shaikh
+## I am Sarah Rafiq Shaikh

+- 💻 Computer Scientist to be
+- 📫 How to reach me: Gmail
+sarasarahrafiqshaikh01@gmail.com
+- 🤖 Most loved languages: Java and C
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently improving my skills
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Development and Android Development
-- 📫 How to reach me: ...

 <!--
 **sarahrafiqshaikh/sarahrafiqshaikh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.